johe123qwe/github-trending/README.md

 ## C#

+* 【2025-05-21】[clawsoftware / clawPDF](https://github.com/clawsoftware/clawPDF) - Open Source Virtual (Network) Printer for Windows that allows you to create PDFs, OCR text, and print images, with advanced features usually available only in enterprise solutions.
 * 【2025-05-12】[GhostPack / SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) - SharpDPAPI is a C# port of some Mimikatz DPAPI functionality.
 * 【2025-05-07】[kurrent-io / KurrentDB](https://github.com/kurrent-io/KurrentDB) - EventStoreDB, the event-native database.
 Designed for Event Sourcing, Event-Driven, and Microservices architectures
 * 【2025-05-02】[meysamhadeli / monolith-to-cloud-architecture](https://github.com/meysamhadeli/monolith-to-cloud-architecture) - A practical architecture styles for migrating from monolith to modern cloud native application with the latest technologies and architectures like Vertical Slice Architecture, Event Sourcing, CQRS, DDD, gRpc, MongoDB, RabbitMq, and Masstransit in .Net 9.